 2nd DUI (within 7 years) | Misdemeanor:

-It may be possible to do Misdemeanor DUI Court in lieu of jail. |
+It may be possible to do DUI Treatment Court in lieu of jail. |

 3rd DUI (within 7 years) | Category B felony:

-It may be possible to do Felony DUI Court in lieu of prison. |
+It may be possible to do Felony DUI Treatment Court in lieu of prison. |

 DUI causing substantial bodily harm or death (NRS 484C.430) | Category B felony:

-Note that if the driver has three or more previous DUI convictions, then a fatal DUI will be charged as vehicular homicide (NRS 484C.440) – a category A felony.
+Note that if you have three or more previous DUI convictions, then a fatal DUI will be charged as vehicular homicide (NRS 484C.440) – a category A felony.
 The prison term is upped to 25 years or a life sentence, with the possibility of parole after 10 years. |

 4. Will I lose my license?

 The length of a DUID license suspension is the same as in DUI cases, and it increases with each successive offense.
-Note that it does not matter whether the prior offenses involved drugs or alcohol.
+Note that it does not matter whether your prior offenses involved drugs or alcohol.

-DUI offense | Length of Nevada driver’s license revocation |
+Length of Nevada driver’s license revocation |

 First offense (within 7 years) | 185 days, though it may be possible to continue driving immediately with an ignition interlock device. |

-Second offense (within 7 years) | 1 year, with no early reinstatement available |
+Second offense (within 7 years) | 1 year, though it may be possible to continue driving immediately with an ignition interlock device. |

-Third offense (within 7 years) or any other felony DUI | 3 years, though defendants may be able to resume driving after 1 year with an ignition interlock device.5 |
+Third offense (within 7 years) or any other felony DUI | 3 years, though it may be possible to continue driving immediately with an ignition interlock device..5 |

 Note that each DUI arrest begins two cases: